StepanTheGreat/mlua_bindgen/README.md

 ## TODO
 - Heavy documentation.
 The entire library is poorly documented, so I think I should spend a fair amount of time on documenting everything even better.
+- Add support for different lua flavors provided by mlua (ie `luau`, `lua-jit` and so on).
+Currently this crate uses `luau` internally.
+(It may not influence anything, but adding these flavors as conditional choice could be better)
 - Bindings generation.
 This is supposed to analyze specified rust files for marked `mlua_bindgen` attributes, collect neccessary information (type names, documentation, variable names, variable types, ...) and transform into a bindings file that luau-lsp can understand.